 This is an excerpt from the USC Catalogue.
-This document is the authority for all students.
+The Catalogue is the authority for all students.
 Program requirements listed in the USC Catalogue supersede any information herein, and the university reserves the right to change its policies, rules, regulations, requirements for graduation, course offerings and any other contents of this catalogue at any time.

 500 Topics in Advanced Russian (2, max 8) Study of Russian required for graduate work and professional activities.
 Prerequisite: four years of college Russian or departmental approval.